ashwindibu/themillionestate-django/README.md

 # About The Project

 MillionEstate is an Property listing application build with Python Django Framework.In this Project I added Search and filter functionality in Home and Propertys page.
 We provide Login & Signup system for user.
 Integrated Google api for Social Authentication.
-User can add property and update profile, In Admin panel admin can Add,Edit & Delete the Property. admin can add Property type, Property For, & location.
+User can add property, edit property, delete property and update profile, In Admin panel admin can Add,Edit & Delete the Property. admin can add Property type, Property For, & location.
 CRUD Operations are used in this Project.
 ## 🗒️Installation setup

 Python need to be installed